California

 along the waterfront in San Francisco,' was issued at 1:00 p.m.,

-men, under the provisional command of Col. R. E. Mittelstaedt,
+provisional command of Col. R. E. Mittelstaedt, had established

-Embarcadero within the area controlled by the National Guard.
+area controlled by the National Guard.
+Although violence and

-and maintained.
-No standing groups were permitted; pickets on
+No standing groups were permitted; pickets on duty were ordered

-duty were ordered to "keep walking," and those who
+to "keep walking," and those who refused were placed

-Despite the fact that order hod been restored along the waterfront,
+Despite the fact that order had been restored along the waterfront,

 the strike built up in its intensity until the climax was reached